Impact

 Risk and Exploitability

-The CVSS score is not provided, and the EPSS score is unavailable, but the absence of a known exploit in the CISA KEV database suggests the risk is moderate.
-Exploitation would require local or physical access to the machine hosting the ov5647 camera module to trigger the probe, and the attack vector is inferred to be local.
+The CVSS score is 5.5, indicating moderate severity, and the EPSS score is <1%, reflecting a low likelihood of exploitation.
+The lack of listing in CISA KEV suggests no public exploitation.
+Exploitation would require local or physical access to a machine with the ov5647 camera module, and the attack vector is inferred to be local.
 Given the potential for a kernel crash, the vulnerability should be treated with high priority.

 OpenCVE Enrichment